bifurcationkit/BifurcationKitDocs.jl/docs/src/faq.md

 ### How can I implement my own bifurcation detection method?

-You can use the callback `finaliseSolution` but the best way is probably to use the [Iterator Interface](@ref) to inject your code anywhere in the continuation procedure.
+You can use the callback `finalise_solution` but the best way is probably to use the [Iterator Interface](@ref) to inject your code anywhere in the continuation procedure.

 ### How do I dissociate the computation of eigenvalues from the jacobian that I passed?